intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 4. It was noted that IETF's focus should be on defining abstract/service-level data models since it is the only thing the community may ever agree on.
 5. There was a point about navigating non-device-specific models being difficult.
 If understood correctly, the Network Engineer knows the CLI command but has trouble grepping for it in YANG modules defined by SDOs.
 6. There was a wish that IETF and OpenConfig models would merge.

+# Key Recommendations from Operator Feedback {#recommendations}

+Various recommendations were made by the operators during the outreach events.
+The key ones presented during the workshop were:

+*  Everyone: Continue to focus on model-driven management as a means to achieve automation.
+*  SDOs: Re-introduce “running code” as part of the specification verification process.
+*  Operators: Be actively involved with the “running code” efforts.
+*  IETF: Recommend a solution stack for common use cases.
+*  Ambassadors: Evangelize the recommended solution stack for common cases.
+*  Vendors: Support the recommended solution stack for common cases.

 # Position Papers